 The above example is a simplistic all or none approach.
 We allow all our own outbound traffic (not necessarily a good idea), and block all inbound connection attempts.
 It would more than likely require a bit of fine tuning to make it work for you.
-For a more advanced set of rules, see the https://linuxdoc.org/HOWTO/IPCHAINS-HOWTO.html.
+For a more advanced set of rules, see the Appendix.
+And you might want to read http://linuxdoc.org/HOWTO/IPCHAINS-HOWTO.html.